codiobert/log4j-scanner/README.md

 Check CVE-2021-44228 vulnerability

-This test are not 100%% reliable, but it helps for quick scan
+This test is not 100% reliable, but it helps with a quick scan

 ## How tu use: